-Asphalt cement will be sampled according to WAQTC FOP for AASHTO T 40, and tested for conformance to the specifications in Section 702.
+Asphalt cement will be sampled according to WAQTC FOP for AASHTO T 40, tested for conformance to the specifications in Section 702, and evaluated for price adjustment in accordance with 401-4.03.
+Asphalt cement pay reduction factors for each sample will be determined from Table 401-4.
 Three separate samples from each lot will be taken, one for acceptance testing, one for Contractor retesting, and one held in reserve for referee testing if applicable.